luxfi/mpc/e2e/README.md

 3. **Start MPC Nodes**

-   - Launches 3 mpcium processes in parallel
+   - Launches 3 mpc processes in parallel
    - Each node uses its own configuration and identity

 4. **Test Key Generation**